typedb/typedb-docs/_08-schema/00-overview.md

 To learn how to migrate a pre-existing dataset in CSV, JSON or XML format into a Grakn knowledge graph, check out the [Migration Mechanism](...) followed by a comprehensive [tutorial](...) in the language of your choice.

 ## Summary
 The Grakn schema sets the foundation of a Grakn knowledge graph.
-When modeled thoroughly, the schema provides us with data integrity, flexibility, automated reasoning and intuitiveness in when it comes to querying data and knowledge.
+When modelled thoroughly, the schema provides us with data integrity, flexibility, automated reasoning and intuitiveness in when it comes to querying data and knowledge.

 In this section, we will learn about the members of a schema - Concepts and Rules.